-Come join us for a Free Virtual Yoga and Meditation Camp
+Come join us for Weekly Virtual Introductory Yoga & Meditation Sessions starting Sept 12th.
+2021

 - This is a voluntary program, if you have any medical concerns, please consult your doctor before participating.

 - Please do not have a heavy meal before the workout.
 A light snack one hour prior is ok.

 Yoga has been practiced by Hindus for thousands of years as is noted in ancient Hindu scriptures.
 It was later adapted as a practice in many other religions arising from India including Buddhism and Jainism.
 In the last few decades, Yoga has

 become very popular in the west and we see Yoga studios all around us.